 Hands down, the absolute BEST thing we purchased for this road trip were these travel neck pillows.
 We got one kid-sized neck pillow for each kid, and then one adult-sized neck pillow for me and my husband to share.

 They were absolute life-savers!
-Not only were they incredibly comfortable, but they also prevented the girls’ heads from slumping down to their chests while they were asleep in their car seats.
+Not only were they incredibly comfortable, but they also prevented the kids’ heads from slumping down to their chests while they were asleep in their car seats.

 They cost a bit more than I wanted to spend on neck pillows, and there are cheaper options out there, but I am SO glad I went with these.
 They are definitely worth the slightly higher price tag, and I would never attempt another long road trip with kids without having these with us!

 This tip is absolutely KEY to getting from point A to point B without everyone losing their minds!